mmaitland300/sofware_building_tutorial/README.md

 #### **Practical vs. Advanced Tools**

-Graphical User Interfaces (GUIs) offer immediate visual feedback and ease of use, making them accessible for beginners and non-technical users.
+Graphical User Interfaces (GUIs) offer immediate visual feedback and ease of use.
 In contrast, command-line tools provide:

 * **Flexibility & Control:** More granular control suited for complex, repetitive, or automated tasks.
 * **Resource Efficiency:** They generally consume fewer system resources, which can be advantageous in batch-processing scenarios.